Bessemer Fall Day

 - Start off your day with a walk or bike on the Iron Belle Trail, off-shoots and loops will take you through all parts of town and has lots of historical marks along the old railroad grade.
 A short distance away is Powder Mill Creek, a great place to nature watch or go fishing.
 The trail currently bridges the river, and more direct access is underway.
 ATVs and other motorized vehicles are allowed on the motorized trails that stretch miles beyond the area and lead into Wisconsin and the Eastern Upper Peninsula.

-- Leisure and Shopping: On S. Sophie Street, our main route through downtown, there are a variety of small shops including Misky’s Haircuts, The Yellow Umbrella, an arts and antique store; Abelman’s outfitting and clothing store; and the Bessemer Public Library.
-Other business to check out around town are The Box fitness center and Platinum Dance Studio, the Leather and Gift Shop, Steiger’s Hardware, and The Bath Shoppe.
+- Leisure and Shopping: On S. Sophie Street, our main route through downtown, there are a variety of small shops including Misky’s Haircuts; Abelman’s outfitting and clothing store; JDM Woodworks; and the Bessemer Public Library.
+Other business to check out around town are The Box fitness center and Platinum Dance Studio, the Leather and Gift Shop, Steiger’s Hardware, and Mel's Cuts.
 For a sit-down lunch or a calm place to relax, visit the Ethnic Commons or the pocket park next to Abelman’s.
 Both of these places offer a nice view of downtown and the city.